 Canterbury in Kent, home to a UNESCO Heritage Site, is only 60 miles away from London.
 This makes Canterbury an ideal destination for a day trip from the capital.
 You can easily drive to this beautiful English town or take a train from Victoria, Charing Cross, or St Pancras International.

 Walking around the town centre is the best way to explore Canterbury.
-You can start by visiting the Canterbury Castle, the oldest Norman castles of England, then you can make your way through the cobbled streets towards the famous Canterbury Cathedral.
+You can start by visiting the Canterbury Castle, the oldest Norman castle in England, then you can make your way through the cobbled streets towards the famous Canterbury Cathedral.

 Before heading back to London, make sure to give a visit to St. Augustine’s Abbey, which is an English heritage site and part of Canterbury’s UNESCO heritage centre.